 - 1. The majority of six teacher education institutions (TEIs) organized bridge lessons after completion of microteaching during the 1st semester of the B.Ed.
 Programme. - 2.
 The duration of bridge lessons ranged from one day to one week, teaching duration varied from 12 minutes to 35 minutes, and number of lessons varied from 2 to 4.
-Student-teachers integrated all the teaching skills and prepared the lesson plans. - 3.
-The supervisors and fellow students observed and provided feedback to the studentteachers in all six teacher education institutions and supervisors assessed the studentteachers.
+Student teachers integrated all the teaching skills and prepared the lesson plans.